pakdad/dhc-maintenance/README.md

 ## Overview
 Pre-insulated bounded pipes are an important component of district heating systems, as they are used to transport hot water from the central heating plant to individual buildings.
 Regular maintenance is necessary to ensure the optimal performance and longevity of these pipes.
 However, traditional maintenance methods are reactive and can result in unexpected downtime and repair costs.

 To address this issue, this project provides a predictive maintenance solution based on machine learning algorithms.
-The model analyzes various parameters such as temperature, pressure, and flow rate, to predict the condition of the pipes and proactively schedule maintenance when necessary.
+The model analyzes various parameters such as temperature, size, and length, to predict the condition of the pipes and proactively schedule maintenance when necessary.

 ## Requirements
 The following libraries and packages are required to run the model: